stugotech/super-api-js/README.md

 Even if `size` isn't specified in the querystring, it can get its value from `defaultPageSize` passed to the constructor.
 It will be bounded by `maximumPageSize`: e.g., if the querystring specifies `page[size]=100` and `maximumPageSize` was supplied to the constructor as `50`, then the `size` field of the result will be `50`.

 The `method` field states which one of `number`, `offset` or `after` fields was specified, for convenience.

+If `defaultPageMethod` was given to the constructor, then the `method` field will equal this value if no paging method was specified in the querystring.
+It will also calculate the following values automatically:

+  * if the default method is `number`, the `number` field will default to `1`
+  * if the default method is `offset`, the `offset` field will default to `0`
+  * if the default method is `after`, the `after` field will default to `null`